delete-44/website/collections/_blog-posts/05-rails-with-vue-validation.md

 ### 1. Why I avoided Vuelidate

   If you've looked into validation on Vue components before, chances are you've encountered the [Vuelidate](https://vuelidate.js.org/) package - if you're trying to validate a Vue component on it's own, this is a fantastic all-in-one solution.
-However, I'm approaching this as a Ruby developer first and foremost, and I am much more comfortable using Ruby's in-built validations.
+However, I'm approaching this as a Ruby developer first and foremost, and as such am much more comfortable using Ruby's in-built validations.

-  If I add Vuelidate, I'd need to recreate these validations specifically for the component, and make sure to keep them updated whenever I changed the Ruby validations.
-So, in the interest of DRY code, I want to avoid any additional modules - I just want to apply my existing validations.
+  If I add Vuelidate, I'd need to

+  1. recreate these validations specifically for the component;
+  2. make sure to keep them updated whenever I changed the Ruby validations.

+  In the interest of DRY code, I want to avoid any additional modules - I just want to apply my existing validations.

 ### 2. Adding validations

   This is of course a demo application, so our validations are going to be as straightforward as possible.
-If you are working with anything more complex then don't worry, by the end our Vue component will be rendering any error messages that would be displayed by your typical Rails application.

-  With that in mind:
+If you are working with anything more complex then don't worry, by the end our Vue component will be rendering any error messages that would be displayed in a typical Rails application.
+With that in mind...

   ```rb
   # app/models/film.rb